rust-lang/book/nostarch/chapter13.md

 closures implement `FnOnce`, `unwrap_or_else` accepts the largest variety of closures and is as flexible as it can be.

-> NoteFunctions can implement all three of the `Fn` traits too.
+> Note: Functions can implement all three of the `Fn` traits too.
 If what we want to do doesn’t require capturing a value from the environment, we can use the name of a function rather than a closure where we need something that implements one of the `Fn` traits.
 For example, on an `Option<Vec<T>>` value, we could call `unwrap_or_else(Vec::new)` to get a new, empty vector if the value is `None`.